ninamutty/backbone-review/README.md

 ***

-## 3) Review How the Components Interact with Each Other
+## 3) Looking at Trek-Backbone How Elements Interact
 Each component is responsible for specific functionality of our application.
 These components rely on each other, which can quickly complicate how data flows through our application.

 The below activities practice understanding how the components interact with each other.